myhro/deb-python-social-auth/docs/pipeline.rst

         'social.pipeline.social_auth.social_user',
         'social.pipeline.user.get_username',
         'social.pipeline.user.create_user',
-        'import.path.to.save_profile',  # <--- set the import-path to the function
+        'path.to.save_profile',  # <--- set the path to the function
         'social.pipeline.social_auth.associate_user',
         'social.pipeline.social_auth.load_extra_data',
-        'social.pipeline.user.user_details'
+        'social.pipeline.user.user_details',
     )

 If the return value of the function is a ``dict``, the values will be merged